stovberpv/skills/README.md

 Vibe Engineering is not about turning your brain off.
 It's about directing it where it adds the most value: to problems, architecture, strategy.
 Everything else is done by the agent — armed with the right skills.

 Build systems.
 Don't write code.

+## Inspiration

+These skills were inspired by the work of [Matt Pocock](https://github.com/mattpocock/skills) and his approach to structuring agent skills.
+While my philosophy (Vibe Engineering) and the specific problems I solve differ, his original framework for thinking about skills as composable, testable units gave me the initial spark to build my own.

+Thank you, Matt, for showing what's possible.